enterpriseready/enterpriseready/content/features/product-security.md

 Reproducibility is key to ensuring consistent and intended environments by removing opportunity for human error.
 Without scripted and reproducible deployments, you will end up with a collection of unaudited, artisanally configured servers that could have undetected security vulnerabilities on them.

 **Automatically Block Attacks**
-There are some external products and services that can help detect when your network has been compromised and even automatically block access to bad actors.
+There are some external products and services that can help detect when your network has been compromised and some can even automatically block access to bad actors.
 Some examples of products to evaluate are: [SignalSciences](https://www.signalsciences.com), [Tenable](https://www.tenable.com), [AlienVault](https://www.alienvault.com) or [Snort](https://www.snort.org).

 **API Rate Limiting**
 Without rate limiting, your API is subject to brute force attacks.
 Consider enforcing rate limits in an upstream load balancer.
 It's also recommended that unauthenticated requests have a considerably lower rate limit than authenticated requests.